 The goal of this post is to provide guidance resulting in a stress-free yet fashionable trip to Italy.
-The packing list below is specifically designed for two weeks during the summer season.
+The list below is a packing guide for two weeks in Italy, specifically designed for the summer season.
 Depending on which part of the country you visit, you will run into mild temperatures as well as some really hot days.

 With all of this in mind, and based on personal experience, I created the list below to keep you organized for your upcoming journey.
 The best part is, all of this will fit in just ONE carry-on bag!
 Trust me when I say you do not want to be held down (literally) by a giant piece of luggage.
 Allow yourself some spontaneity and focus on the experiences you will have, not the number of outfits you can wear.

 - 2 dresses (my personal favorite was this basic, ruched dress that I could wear day or night!)